rahul96rajan/sample_datasets/README.md

     Taking `Iris` dataset for instance.
 2. Copy the URL of the tab opened.
     For `Iris`,  https://raw.githubusercontent.com/rahul96rajan/sample_datasets/master/iris.csv
-3. Use the link instead of mentioning file path in code, like in the code snippet below.
+3. Use the link instead of mentioning file path in code use raw csv link, like in the code snippet below.
 ```sh
 import pandas as pd